All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Energy and Mood

-Some patients report feeling slightly different in terms of energy levels during the first few days after an injection.
+Some patients report feeling slightly different for energy levels during the first few days after an injection.
 This varies widely.
 Most people continue their normal daily activities without disruption.

 Minimal Weight Change